Coincidence Of Wolf Moon, Venus, Friday 13th Sparks Werewolf And Apocalypse Speculation: World Could End This Weekend, Conspiracy Theorists Claim

 “If you must venture out be sure to steer clear of desolate rural areas,” he warned, “and wear bright reflective clothing.
 Even a flashlight can confuse them long enough for you to make an escape.”

 For those who choose to stay indoors, adorning the house with silver is highly recommended.
 Holy water obtained from your local church could also come in handy.
-Otherwise you can take a jug of water to your local church and ask your priest to bless it.
+Otherwise, you can take a jug of water to your local church and ask your priest to bless it.

 Other holy artifacts, such as crucifixes, could also be used effectively as weapons against werewolves possessed with “demonic DNA,” according to the paranormal expert.